Acoustic Imaging Pty Ltd

 - University of New South Wales

-Existing standalone GPS used in everyday vehicles is not accurate enough to position a vehicle in a lane within the road network.
-This project will examine whether the ability of SBAS can help to determine vehicle location at the sub-metre level, meaning the lane the vehicle is travelling in can be identified.
-This level of information is required by transport agencies and vehicle manufacturers to support improved transport efficiency and cooperative vehicle safety applications, such as providing accident alerts and informing Intelligent Transport Systems.
+Existing standalone GPS used in everyday vehicles is not accurate enough to identify precise position on the road.
+This project will examine whether SBAS can help determine vehicle location at the sub-metre level, meaning the lane the vehicle is travelling in can be identified.
+This level of information is required by transport agencies and vehicle manufacturers to support improved transport efficiency and cooperative vehicle safety applications, such as providing accident alerts and informing intelligent transport systems.